S0umenMaji/VolumeControl/README.md

 # VolumeControl
-keep the handtrackingmodule and the volumeControl file in the same folder
+keep the handtrackingmodule.py and the volumeControl.py file in the same folder